Avgusta Šantel: Early life

 Avgusta Šantel was born on 21 July 1876 in Gorizia into a nationally conscious Slovene family.
-Her mother, Avgusta von Aigentler (1852–1935), also known as Avgusta Aigentler Šantel, was a painter and later a painting teacher at the Girls' High School in Gorizia, and her father was Anton Šantel (1845–1920), a high-school teacher of mathematics and physics in Gorizia.
+Her mother, Avgusta von Aigentler (1852–1935), also known as Avgusta Aigentler Šantel, was a painter, whose portraits were very popular in Gorizia at the time, and later a painting teacher at the Girls' High School in Gorizia, and her father was Anton Šantel (1845–1920), a high-school teacher of mathematics and physics in Gorizia.
 She had six siblings, three of whom survived to adulthood: Henrika Šantel (1874–1940), a painter; Saša Šantel (1883–1945), a painter and composer; and Danica Šantel (1887–1920), a teacher and amateur painter.
 Avgusta Šantel's first drawing teacher was her mother.
 In her memoirs she later wrote that as a child she would spend hours studying pictures with interest, trying to remember likenesses and imagining how to redraw them.
 From 1882 to 1890 she attended primary school in Gorizia, and at the end of primary school she also began taking violin lessons.
 In 1891 she entered the teacher-training college, graduating in 1895.